 They were covered under this program as it currently exists, and yet they were trotted out to make it look like they would not have been able to recover from their auto accident because of George Bush.

-It's another flat out smear and lie and misrepresentation by Democrats who cannot dare tell the truth about anything.
+It's another flat-out smear and lie and misrepresentation by Democrats who cannot dare tell the truth about anything.

 And the truth in this case is their intention for this program as one of many stealth programs to get us stealthfully down to the road of socialized medicine with a government running the whole thing.

-Think of yourself, because they want to look at all of us as children as incapable and incompetent as children are to make decisions ourselves.
+It's getting to the point when you hear the Democrats start talking about for the children, think of yourself because they want to look at all of us as children, as incapable and incompetent as children are to make decisions ourselves.

 So they start wanting everything for the children.